 The film grains are a fairly simple concept, and understanding how they work will help you to become a better photographer overall.
 If you’re finding that your images are overly grainy, or want to learn how to work with the grains for the best results, then this is the guide for you.
 First, let’s start with a general overview of how film grains work to create an image.

 Photographic film is made up of silver halide grains suspended in gelatin on a clear plastic base.
-When light strikes film, it excites electrons in the grains making them developable.
-Film developer then breaks apart the developable grain, absorbing the halide and leaving the silver behind on the base.
+When light strikes film, it excites electrons in the film grains making them developable.
+Film developer then breaks apart the developable grains, absorbing the halide and leaving the silver behind on the base.

 This is basically how film works.
 The stop bath then stops the developing action, and the fixer washes away the remaining undeveloped silver halide crystals without touching the silver molecules on the base.

-So let’s get into how the grains work, what kind of grains are out there (because there are a couple different kinds), and how we can get the most detail possible out of film.
-I promise that you’re going to have a way better understanding about why film works the way that it does.
+So let’s get into how the grains work, what kind of grains are out there (because there are a couple of different kinds), and how we can get the most detail possible out of film.
+In the end, developing film is an easy process, and I promise that after reading this you will have better understanding of why film works the way that it does.

 What do traditional film grains look like?